ALASKA BACKCOUNTRY MOTO TOUR

 Our Alaska Backcountry Motorcycle Tour is a motorcycle adventure for those who want to explore the real Alaska and get as remote as you can on the Alaska Highway System.
 Style of riding ranges from excellent scenic pavement to challenging two-track and ATV trails.
 Explore Wrangell – St. Elias National Park, Hatcher Pass and Denali National Park and the amazing wilderness in-between.
 Ride an adventure touring motorcycle the way it was meant to, and discover the last frontier.

 DAY 1 – Arrive by mid-afternoon.
 Hotel check-in.
-Meet the other riders and the staff at the welcome dinner at one of Anchorage’s premier restaurants.
+Meet the other riders and the staff at the welcome dinner.

 DAY 2 – Anchorage Alaska to Talkeetna, Alaska via Hatcher Pass – Ride North from Anchorage to historic Independence mine before taking a scenic and challenging 40 mile dirt pass connecting up with the Parks Highway.
 Keep your eyes peeled for Denali, North America’s tallest Peak as you head into Talkeetna, a famous mountaineering town.